ai-cam/ai-cam.github.io/_events/how-can-we-harness-the-power-of-ai-for-public-benefit.md

 ---
 layout: event-single
-title: How can we harness the power of AI for public benefit?
+title: "How can we harness the power of AI for public benefit? "
 start: 2025-04-02 18:00
 end: 2025-04-02 19:30
 category: